fulldecent/swift6-module-template/Recipe.md

         4. Set Language to "Swift"

-        5. Set Devices to “Universal"

-        6. Ensure "Include Unit Tests" is not selected
+        5. Ensure "Include Unit Tests" is not selected

-        7. Ensure "Include UI Tests" is not selected
+        6. Ensure "Include UI Tests" is not selected

-        8. Click “Next"
+        7. Click “Next"

     4. Save the project